dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/getcustomui.md

 helpviewer_keywords:
   - "custom error messages [WPF]" ms.assetid: e55180fc-35bb-4f80-a136-772b5eb3e4e5
-description: Learn how GetCustomUI is called by PresentationHost.exe to get custom progress and error messages from the host, if implemented.
+description: Learn how GetCustomUI is called by PresentationHost.exe to get custom progress and error messages from the host.
 ---
 # GetCustomUI
 Called by PresentationHost.exe to get custom progress and error messages from the host, if implemented.